Tennis Trading Guide & Strategies

 There is an average of 9 games a set.
 This gives us the chance of betting on somewhere between 27 – 45 games depending on the format of the match.

-Successfully trade on three matches in a day and your looking at a healthy profit.
+Successfully trade on three matches in a day and you’re looking at a healthy profit.
 As you get more experienced you could even start to slightly increase the stakes.

 Small losses are what keeps the profit high.

-Tip – Scalping can be done on many markets!
+Tip – Scalping can be done in many markets!
 Take a look at the set winner market in a match.
 Watch the odds move as the match progresses.

 Laying the Favourite

-Another trading method that can exploited is laying the favourite.
+Another trading method that can be exploited is laying the favourite.

 Let’s look at an example.